Chagas disease — get the facts

 Another piece of good news is, relatively few Triatominae species routinely attack people, notably Triatoma infestans, which is not native to the United States.

-Unfortunately, that’s no help to
+Unfortunately, that’s no help to our canine companions.

 The U.S. Centers for Disease Control and Prevention has posted detailed information about Chagas disease online, which you can find here.